Ivan Žgela

-Ivan Žgela (born 24 January 1982) is a Croatian football midfielder, currently playing for German club TSV Röthenbach.
+Ivan Žgela (born 24 January 1982) is a Croatian footballer who plays as a midfielder.

-Playing career
+Career

 Žgela played in the Croatian First Football League with HNK Cibalia in 2001.
 During his tenure with Cibalia he participated in the 2003 UEFA Intertoto Cup.
 In 2006, he played in the Croatian Second Football League with NK Inter Zaprešić.
 He went abroad in 2007 to play with Grindavík in the 1. deild karla.
 The following season he returned to Croatia to have stints with Cibalia, and NK Novalja.
 In 2009, he went overseas to sign with Toronto Croatia in the Canadian Soccer League.
-Following a short stint in the Bangladesh Football Premier League with Farashganj SC he returned to Toronto for the 2010 season.
+Following a short stint in the Bangladesh Premier League with Farashganj SC he returned to Toronto for the 2010 season.
 In 2011, he returned to Europe in order to play in the Treća HNL with NK Bedem Ivankovo.